How to protect yourself from online scams

 Use unique passwords for each new account and update them regularly.
 If you need to keep track of them securely, consider using password manager software.
 Here is how to create a strong password in 7 easy steps.

 - Report the attack: Don’t suffer in silence.
-Notify the implicated organization and report the phishing attempt to the Canadian Anti-Fraud Centre.
+Notify the implicated organization and report the attempt to the Canadian Anti-Fraud Centre.
 You likely won’t be the only one who got attacked.

 - Update your passwords: Change your passwords for any accounts that potentially were compromised.